 The simulator is launched by a Python script, thus Python must be installed on your machine.
-The simulator is now ready to run, it can be launched from your ArduPilot root directory with the following command.
+The simulator can be launched from your ArduPilot root directory with the following command.

 ./Tools/autotest/sim_vehicle.py -v ArduCopter

 Thereby the -v option specifies the vehicle type.
 The -l option can be used to define a custom start location.
 See the sim_vehicle.py --help option for further information.
 After launching, the vehicle should appear inside QGC.